 Most airlines treat cardboard boxes just as they would a suitcase.
 It shouldn’t exceed the weight limit (typically 50 lbs for most airlines) and should clearly display your name on the outside of it.

 Many wineries, particularly if they ship their wine, have packaging materials on hand and will either just package it all up for you at no extra charge or will only charge a small fee for the packaging materials.
 Wine cases for shipping have separators and bottle protectors that will help keep your wine safe during your flight home.

 Marking the box fragile really won’t help.
 Most airline baggage handlers say that they rarely notice those stickers, so you want to make sure it’s all packaged up really well.
 Write all of your information on the outside of the box, including your flight number.
 Then simply show up at check-in, place it on the scale and pay any additional baggage fees since the case of wine presumably isn’t your only piece of checked luggage.

 Some airlines will let you check a case of wine for free, like Alaska Airlines’ Wine Flies Free program.
 Alaska Airlines allows Alaska Mileage Plan members to check one case containing up to 12 bottles for free when departing from 29 airports in Washington, Oregon, Idaho and California wine regions.
 So be sure to ask about any airline loyalty perks either before you fly or once you arrive at the airline check-in counter.

 If it all still seems like a hassle, inquire with the wine shop about shipping options.
 Many wine shops and wineries will ship wine direct all over the world.
 They’ll take care to package it all up properly and your wine will arrive at your home without the weight and hassle of having to get it there yourself.

 This article contains affiliate links.
-When you purchase Wine Skin WineSkin Bag, 2-Pack or anything else from Amazon, we earn a small commission at no additional cost to you.
+When you shop on Amazon through our affiliate links, we earn a small commission at no additional cost to you.